audreyfulab/MRGNgeneral/README.md

 <img src="C:/Users/Bruin/Desktop/Research Assistantship/MRGN_logo/MRGN-logos.png" width="100%" />
 <!-- badges: start --> <!-- badges: end -->

-The goal of MRGN is to …
+MRGNgeneral builds on and extends the capability of MRGN (for a trio of a genotype node and two phenotype nodes) and infers a causal network from genomic data.
+The network includes genotype nodes (as instrumental variables for Mendelian randomization), phenotype nodes, and different types of confounding variables.
+Directed edges are likely to have a causal interpretation under the assumption of Mendelian randomization.
+There may be undirected edges when the data are not sufficiently informative.

+This package depends on the MRGN package: https://github.com/Jarred6068/MRGN, as well as a few other packages.
+You need to install MRGN before installing MRGNgeneral.

 ## Installation

-You can install the development version of MRGN from [GitHub](https://github.com/) with:
+You can install the development version of MRGNgeneral from [GitHub](https://github.com/) with:

 ``` r